Hans Goldschmidt: Biography

 He is principally noted as the co-inventor of sodium amalgam and the initial patent holder of the thermite reaction.
 The thermite (or aluminothermic) reaction is one in which aluminium is oxidized by an oxide of another metal, usually iron oxide, producing great heat in the process.
 Goldschmidt was originally interested in producing very pure metals by avoiding the use of carbon in smelting, but he soon realized the value in welding, a process known as thermic welding.
 It is also used in incendiary devices.
-This process is sometimes called the "Goldschmidt reaction" or "Goldschmidt process", because he furthered its development and patented it in 1895.
+This process is sometimes called the "Goldschmidt reaction" or "Goldschmidt process", because he furthered its development, and filed for patent in 1895.
 He also went on to publish an extensive paper on it in 1898.

 He died on 21 May 1923.

 Legacy

 His grave is preserved in the Protestant Friedhof I der Jerusalems- und Neuen Kirchengemeinde (Cemetery No. I of the congregations of Jerusalem's Church and New Church) in Berlin-Kreuzberg, south of Hallesches Tor.